 - Santa Clara University’s International Student Services (ISS) Office will work with you to ensure the timely issuing of immigration documents.
 For more information about ISS or the F-1/J-1 visa types, please visit the visa information page.

-- Only “deposited” students will be permitted to register for classes.
+- Only students who have submitted their deposit will be permitted to register for classes.

 - Students who enroll in the “Introduction to US Law” course will receive a course descriptions as well as information about course meeting times/locations.